What is Torticollis in Babies?

 Simple Exercises To Help Encourage Movement:

-- Sleeping position: Babies prefer to look outward as opposed to inward, meaning that when placed in their crib, position baby on his or her back with their head facing the wall.
-Your baby will naturally want to turn his or her head to face the room, which will help strengthen the neck muscle over time.
+- Sleeping position: Babies prefer to look outward as opposed to inward, meaning that when placed in their crib, position the baby on his or her back with their head facing the wall.
+Your baby will naturally want to turn his or her head to face the room, which will help strengthen the tight neck muscle over time.

 - Feeding position: Whether feeding with a bottle or by breast, change up the feeding position to exercise the neck muscle.
 This will prevent the baby from becoming too comfortable with a favored side.